DriverCity/SPARK/src/smart_meter/doc/dev/build_test_and_deploy.md

 - build_linux_debug.sh : This script builds, tests and deploys the debug version for Linux desktop.
 You may use this variant for testing the code on your own desktop, not needing to cross-compile and run the code on the target hardware, which is convenient for development.
-This is the only variant supporting automated tests during the build.

 - build_raspberrypi_debug.sh: This script builds and deploys the debug version of the software for Raspberry Pi 3.

 - build_raspberrypi_release.sh: This script compiles and deploys the release version of the software for Raspberry Pi 3.

+- build_linux_coverage: Build and run unit tests and create test coverage report.
+HTML-report will be generated in builds/linux_coverage/report/index.html.
+Extra parameters defined in following paragraphs do not have effect on this script.

-All scripts can be provided with extra arguments to modify their functionality.
+All scripts (except for coverage tests) can be provided with extra arguments to modify their functionality.
 Formally, scripts can be called like:

 ```
 build_<variant>.sh [clean-all | [[--continue | --continue-after] -c <component_name> [clean]][build | test | all]